 ClickHouse MCP: Give Your AI Agent Type-Safe Access to Analytics Data

-Most MCP + ClickHouse examples do the same thing: open a database connection and let the model write arbitrary SQL.
-This works for exploration.
-It's wrong for production.
+Most MCP plus ClickHouse examples do the same thing: open a database connection and let the model write arbitrary SQL.
+That may be fine for exploration.
+It is the wrong default for production.

 The problems with arbitrary SQL over MCP: no tenant isolation (a model that can write any query can read any tenant's data), no type contract (the agent doesn't know what shape to expect back), no access control (every table is reachable), and no audit trail.